SoftwareAG/c8y-docs/content/enterprise-tenant/customization-bundle/configuration.md

 ### Support link {#support-link}

-In the **Support link** section, you can enter a URL which is available under **Request support** option in the user menu.
-If you set it to "false", then **Request support** option in the user menu will not be shown.
-If you leave **Support link** section empty, URl will be taken from tenant options.
+In the **Support link** section, you can provide a URL which is then used as default link for the **Request support** option in the user menu.
+If you set this value to "false", then the **Request support** option in the user menu will be hidden.
+If you leave the **Support link** field empty, the URL for the link will be taken from the tenant options.
 However, an application can override this setting by defining the "supportUrl" application option.

 ### Password reset {#password-reset}